pduranti/mercadolibre.github.com/_posts/guide/for-sellers/shipping/2012-10-17-listing-with-shipping.markdown

 menu:
 - Listing &amp; Selling
 tags:
+- Shipping
 ---

 ## Overview

-This guide explains how to deal with all the aspects of our API to successfully list and manage items with trackable shipment methods, called "MercadoEnvios".
+This guide explains how to deal with all the aspects of our API to successfully list and manage items with trackable shipment methods called *"MercadoEnvios"*.

-We'll begin covering the different concepts within shipping and explain in detail the API resources involved:
+The guide covers the different concepts within shipping and explains in detail the API resources involved:

 - -shipping modes
 - -items